 Removing an ice dam is best accomplished by breaking it free in small pieces.
 It is best to have them steamed off of the home to prevent damage to your roof.
 This is slow and dangerous work, and is best done by an experienced professional like the experts at All Exteriors Home Improvement & Outdoor Living.
 Then it is suggested to get an estimate from All Exteriors for proper insulation and ventilation to help prevent the ice dams from forming again.

 Of course, the ideal situation is to prevent ice dams from forming in the first place.
 This is best accomplished by addressing your home’s roofing system.

-A professional roofer can seal all points where warm air enters from your living space immediately below the roof sheathing.
+Professional roofers can help you assess your current insulation levels and recommend appropriate insulation materials for your ceilings.
+They can seal all points where warm air enters from your living space immediately below the roof sheathing.
 Keeping your living space well-insulated can prevent conduction and convection of heat through the ceiling.
 Venting the roof to remove any heat that does leak is the final step.

 Taking these steps will not only prevent ice dams, it will eliminate a significant loss of heat from your home.
 You can create a more cozy and energy-efficient home environment during the winter season by working with contractors who specialize in comprehensive winterization techniques.
 These professionals can provide guidance, perform necessary repairs, and ensure your ceilings are adequately insulated to withstand the cold weather.
 Truly a win-win solution!